critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 The first selection in the list is the original EYESY (OS v2.3) color palette.
 This original palette has some built-in color randomization.
 The changing colors at the top and bottom of the selection screen (and the OSD) are expected.

 These selections are stored in the configuration and will be used every time EYESY starts up.
 However, keep in mind that **scenes also store palette selections**, so when a scene is recalled, it may override these default settings.
 The palette settings in this menu act as the **default** colors used when EYESY first powers on, before any scenes are loaded.

+####Customizing the List of Palettes

+A built-in file called *palettes.py* stores the palettes on the 'stock' OS.
+If you place file of the same name and format in the System folder (more on this in section 4.2) this file will override the default list of palettes.

+A copy of the stock *palettes.py* file is located in the EYESY documentation menu to the left.
+Feel free to remove and/or rearrange any of the individual palettes.
+A complete palette consists of the following:

+`    {
+      "name": "Greyscale",
+      "a": [0.500, 0.500, 0.500],
+      "b": [0.500, 0.500, 0.500],
+      "c": [0.500, 0.500, 0.500],
+      "d": [0.500, 0.500, 0.500]
+    },
+    `

+You can create your own palettes with the **Palette Picker** tool.
+The tool is located in the EYESY documentation menu to the left.

+Once you have created a new palette, use the *Copy JSON* button and paste it in the *palettes.py* file in your desired location.
+Take care to ensure that a comma (`,`) is after the closed curly brace: `},` unless it is the last palette in the file.
+Be sure to give your new palette a name for easier reference.
+Save your updated *palettes.py* and upload it to the **System** folder (again, more on this in section 3.5 and chapter 4).
+As with any changes made to system files, the EYESY video engine will need to be restarted for changes to take effect (more on this in section 4.1).

+The EYESY will present an error in the **Logs** if the *palettes.py* isn't formatted correctly.
+If this is the case, it use the default file instead.
+The **Logs** will display an error like this:
+`Error loading /sdcard/System/gradients.json: Expecting ',' delimiter: line 116 column 1 (char 2879), using default palettes.`

 ### 3.5 WiFi and Network Setup